Join DeSales University for Free Cyber Security & Digital Forensics Conference on Friday, April 29 - NewsBreak

 Join DeSales University for Free Cyber Security & Digital Forensics Conference on Friday, April 29.
 The events runs from 8:30 a.m. to 5:00 p.m.

 There will be presentations about cyber security and digital forensics provided by industry experts.
-Participants will learn about current threats, how to defend themselves, and how digital forensics can be used in investigations.
+Participants will learn about current threats, how to defend yourself, and how digital forensics can be used in investigations.

-It will also have a Capture the Flag (CTF) challenge, inviting participants cyber security and digital forensics skills.
-This event is beginner friendly, so attendees need no previous cyber security or digital forensics experience.
+They will also have a Capture the Flag (CTF) challenge so you can practice your cyber security and digital forensics skills!
+This event is beginner friendly, so you do not need any previous cyber security or digital forensics experience.

 Mark Albert, Chief Information Officer, DeSales University